- Relationship break up

 Peer support workers have lived experience of recovery (and frequently also have experience of the criminal justice system) and provide mentoring and support to participants while they’re working through the AODT Court programme.
 They are also an important part of team discussions about participants’ progress.

 Specialist probation officers represent Ara Poutama Aotearoa – Department of Corrections.
-They attend pre-Court meetings and determination hearings, facilitate graduates’ transition to the Probation Service, and proactively manage graduates’ community-based sentences, where continued focus is on ensuring that recovery activities are maintained.
+They attend pre-Court meetings and determination hearings, facilitate graduates’ transition to the Probation Service, and proactively manage graduates’ community-based sentences, where continued focus is on ensuring they maintain activities that support their recovery.

-The Court co-ordinators help manage relationships and the flow of information between external stakeholders and the AODT Court team, including overseeing drug testing results.
+The Court co-ordinator helps manage relationships and the flow of information between external stakeholders and the AODT Court team, including overseeing drug testing results.

-Victims of offending committed by an AODT Court participant can:
+Victims and people affected by crime committed by an AODT Court participant can:

-Further information for victims can be found in the factsheet below:
+Further information for victims can be found in the information sheet below:

-Information for Victims for Alcohol and Other Drug Treatment Courts [PDF, 168 KB]
+Alcohol and Other Drug Treatment Court - Information for Victims [PDF, 168 KB]

 Whānau and friends of AODT Court participants are actively encouraged to: